kennu290/Stormworks-Logitech-G29-Integration/README.md

-if you are having trouble connecting to a wheel may need to run the [Logitech G Hub software](https://www.logitechg.com/en-us/innovation/g-hub.html) one time to setup drivers.
+if you are having trouble connecting to a wheel may need to run the [Logitech G Hub software](https://www.logitechg.com/en-us/innovation/g-hub.html) once to setup drivers.

 How to use the microcontroller?
 You can see a guide [here](https://github.com/kennu290/Stormworks-Logitech-G29-Integration/blob/main/microcontroller-guide.md)